 What To Do When Others Devalue Your Loss

-Is The Grief the Same for Everybody?
+Is the Grief the Same for Everybody?

-How to Help Children Cope With Losing their Pet
+How To Help Children Cope With Losing Their Pet

 Losing their pet can be a devastating experience for a child, so it should be taken very seriously.
-Parents should try to be by their side during the process and help them cope with the pain.
+Parents should be by their side during the process and help them cope with the pain.
 Here are a few tips on how to do that:

-- Be honest to the child about what is happening. – Some parents want to protect their children from the pain and tell them stories like “We took your kitty to a farm where it has more place to play”.
+- Be honest with the child about what is happening. – Some parents want to protect their children from the pain and tell them stories like “We took your kitty to a farm where it has more place to play.”
 While this seems to be a way to reduce their pain, it can create a different kind of trauma because they cannot get the closure they need.

 Tips for Seniors Who Lose Their Pets

-- Speaking to a therapist can be very helpful. – Coping with this type of trauma can be extremely difficult and talking to a specialist might shed some light on the path.
+- Speaking to a therapist can be very helpful. – Coping with this type of trauma can be extremely difficult, and talking to a specialist might shed some light on the path.

 - Keep busy and engage with other people. – Losing a pet will disrupt the daily rituals, which becomes very noticeable when you only have that to focus on.
 Keeping busy and spending time with friends might make things easier for seniors.

 - Volunteer at an animal shelter. – Being around animals can help with the grieving process.
-While it might be too soon to get a new pet, engaging with other animals without taking on the responsibility of becoming their masters could prove to be useful.
+While it might be too soon to get a new pet, engaging with other animals without taking on the responsibility of becoming their masters could prove to be helpful.